 John Batchelor is Emeritus Professor of English at Newcastle University and a former tutorial Fellow of New College Oxford.
 He has now returned to Oxford and is a member of the Senior Common Room at New College.

 In a long writing career he has moved away from academic books to books for the general reader.
 His recent work includes The Life of Joseph Conrad: A Critical Biography (Blackwell, 1995), John Ruskin: No Wealth but Life (Chatto & Windus, 2000), Lady Trevelyan and the Pre-Raphaelite Brotherhood (Chatto & Windus, 2006) and Tennyson: To Strive, To seek, To Find (Chatto & Windus, 2012).
-He is currenly writing a book on Rudyard Kipling and the making of the Just So Stories for Yale University Press.
+In May 2021, How the Just So Stories Were Made: The Brilliance and Tragedy Behind Kipling’s Celebrated Tales for Little Children was published by Yale University Press.